Shopping guide - Australia - Oceania

 How to choose between markets, boutiques, and big retail streets

-• Markets for texture and gifts
+• Markets for gifts and food

-• Boutiques for local character
+• Boutiques for local makers

-Best shopping rhythm in Brisbane
+When to go shopping in Brisbane

 Common shopping-planning mistakes